Mapped: The 2026 Ebola Outbreak in DRC and Uganda — and Every Outbreak Since 1976

 Line chart of 2026 Ebola outbreak confirmed cases and deaths over time

-Confirmed cases and deaths in the 2026 DRC–Uganda Ebola outbreak, May–June 2026.
-Source: WHO / DRC Ministry of Health.
+Confirmed cases and deaths in the 2026 DRC–Uganda Ebola outbreak, May to August 2026.
+Source: WHO, ECDC and DRC Ministry of Health.

 The Current Outbreak: A Timeline